Cybertubelearning/Windows-11-Activator/README.md

-# Windows-Activator
+# Windows-11-Activator

 ## Supported Versions.
-- Windows 10 Home.
+- Windows 11 Home.
-- Windows 10 Professional.
-- Windows 10 Enterprise, Enterprise LISB.
-- Windows 10 Education.

 ## How to use ?
 - Clone or download the repository and unzip it into your PC.